xCatalitY/pubsub-horizon/README.md

 - Janus*: User interface to check customer endpoints for a valid GET/HEAD response.

-**Note, that these optional components are not required in order to deploy and operate Horizon and their source code is currently not publicly available.
-Depending on our capacity we will be probably working on their open source release among other tools/helpers that might be useful when operating Horizon.*
+> **\*Note that these optional components are not required in order to deploy and operate Horizon and their source code is currently not publicly available.
+Depending on our capacity we will probably be working on their open source release among other tools/helpers that might be useful when operating Horizon.**

 ## Architecture
 The diagram below shows the general flow and interfaces between the most important components of Horizon.